atharvtaral/langgraph-multitool-agen/README.md

-# 🤖 Agentic Multi-Tool AI Engine
+# 🤖 Langgraph Multi-Tool AI Engine

 A production-ready **AI Agent** built using **LangGraph**, **Llama-3.3-70B-Versatile (Groq)**, and **Streamlit**.
 The application intelligently routes user requests to specialized tools such as live internet search, weather forecasting, Wikipedia knowledge retrieval, and website content extraction using LangGraph's agentic workflow.